-• &lt;sup>26 All Environmental Management Actions allocated to the O&M contractor will apply equally to all sub-contractors responsible for any specific task.
+^{• &}lt;sup>19 All Environmental Management Actions allocated to the O&M contractor will apply equally to all sub-contractors responsible for any specific task.

-Impact Management Actions Responsible person Method o implementation of Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of Care should be taken that the wash-water does not cause any erosion (the use of labour intensive, or high pressure/low volume techniques is recommended in this regard).
+Impact N lanagement Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of Water for the cleaning of PV modules must be lawful.
+Only clean water or biodegradable cleaning materials may be used for washing purposes.
+Care should be taken that the wash-water does not cause any erosion (the use of labour intensive, or high pressure/low volume techniques is recommended in this regard).
 Water used in the cleaning process is likely to encourage the growth of natural vegetation around the panel arrays and rows, which will require routine brush-cutting / trimming to avoid vegetation shading the panels, interfering with tracking mechanisms or the risk of fires.
 Under no circumstances should vegetation beneath or around the panel arrays and rows be cleared / removed entirely, as this will result in significant erosion and associated sandblasting of infrastructure.
 Due to stunted nature of the xerophytic vegetation, it is unlikely that this will need to be done often.
 Biomass produced from these trimming activities could be chipped and used as mulch under the PV panels (to increase stormwater infiltration and reduce erosion).
 The management of a vegetated cover on as much of the site as possible must take place.
 This will reduce fugitive dust emissions and thus cleaning frequencies.
 Where practical, adopt "dry" cleaning methods, such as dusting and sweeping the site before washing down.
-Low level and ongoing cleaning of PV panels over time to reduce demand on aquifers. operational environmental audits
+Low level and ongoing cleaning of PV panels over time to reduce demand on aquifers.
+O&M Contractor Implementation of the actions detailed in this section.
+Throughout the Operational Phase O&M Contractor Audit consultant.
+Daily by O&M Contractor.
+Annually as part of operational environmental audits Operational Environmental Audit Report.